Physical: Willett Drive and 19th Street

 John Hegarty, Brianne Phillips, Kayla Spencer, Mary Freeman, Nick Bjorklund, Professor Noah Novogrodsky

 Faculty Consultant, Professor Kenneth Chestek

 The ABA Law Student Division Negotiation Competition promotes the importance of negotiation as a practice skill.
 The competition simulates legal negotiations in which law students, acting as lawyers, negotiate a series of legal problems.
-This year will be the first year UW College of Law students compete in this competition.
-We will select our first team this spring to compete at the regionals in November 2014.
+This Spring the College held our first local competition to select team members to represent our school in the regional rounds next Fall.